Medical Error Prevention in Dentistry

 Medical errors are either active or latent.
-A latent error refers to an error in the planning, organization, training, or maintenance which leads to operator errors.
+A latent error refers to an error in the planning, organization, training, or maintenance, leading to operator errors.
 The effects typically lie dormant in the system for lengthy periods of time.
-An active error pertains to an error in execution, occurring at the level of the frontline operator where effects are felt almost immediately.
+An active error pertains to an error in execution, occurring at the frontline operator’s level where effects are felt almost immediately.
 Latent errors occur due to poor design, incorrect installation, faulty maintenance, bad management decisions, and poorly structured organizations, which may then lead to active errors such as administering the wrong medication or incorrect charting notes.

-Adverse events related to surgery accounted for two thirds of all adverse events and 1 of 8 deaths in a study at Colorado and Utah hospitals in 1995 as reported in JAMA, the Journal of the American Medical Association.
+Adverse events related to surgery accounted for two-thirds of all adverse events and 1 of 8 deaths in a study at Colorado and Utah hospitals in 1995 as reported in JAMA, the American Medical Association Journal.

-Dr. Malamed also advises dentists to verify that adequate analgesic has been administered prior to the surgery to ensure the patient feels no pain, and for the dentist to aid in the postoperative control of pain and anxiety in the patient.
-After a surgery, the dentist should:
+Dr. Malamed also advises dentists to verify that adequate analgesic has been administered before the surgery to ensure the patient feels no pain and for the dentist to aid in the patient’s postoperative control of pain and anxiety.
+After surgery, the dentist should: